apache/jena-site/source/tutorials/rdf_api.md

 N-Triples format:</p>

-<pre>// now write the model in N-TRIPLES form to a file
+<pre>// now write the model in N-TRIPLES form
-model.write(System.out, "N-TRIPLES");
+RDFDataMgr.write(System.out, model, Lang.NTRIPLES);
 </pre>

 <p>This will produce output similar to that of tutorial 3 which conforms to
 the N-Triples specification.</p>